 sp\helplog displays the name of the device that contains the first page of the transaction log in the current database.

 Permissions Any user can execute sp\helplog.
+Permission checks do not differ based on the

 Auditing Values in event and extrainfo columns from the sysaudits table are: